 The couple hired Carly Abernathy, which Helm says was perhaps one of the best decisions they made, because they could “fully enjoy” their day without a worry.
 “One special moment from our wedding day was us seeing our reception set up for the first time with our photographers and videographers while everyone was at cocktail hour,” she says.
 “I was immediately brought to tears because Carly had executed everything flawlessly and it was everything we had envisioned and more.”

 The couple originally thought they wanted a barn-style wedding, but after touring two, they quickly realized that the concept, though popular, didn’t really represent who they were as a couple.
-They ended up picking out the Proximity Hotel, with its modern aesthetic and helpful amenities for their guests, including transportation to and from the airport and close, well, proximity to shops and the ceremony venue itself.
+They ended up picking out the Proximity Hotel, with its modern aesthetic and helpful amenities for their guests.

 For her wedding gown, Helm didn’t really have a certain aesthetic or design in mind going into the shopping process—but much like how she made her other wedding decisions, she went with her gut.
 “The dress I chose was the Watters Azalea, and ironically, it wasn’t one of my top picks at first glance,” she says.
 “I thought I wanted a more simple style of dress … until I tried it on.
 I didn’t even have the dress on all the way before I was in tears in the fitting room with my maid of honor and knew it was the one.
 It was everything I didn’t know I wanted!”

 The Bridesmaids Dresses

 Helm already had her color scheme in mind when she started thinking about bridesmaids dresses, which helped when it came to picking out the perfect bridesmaids dresses to compliment her gown and the look and feel of the wedding day itself.